 Whether you are tracking the progress of a specific case or attempting to keep abreast of developments on a particular topic, the ability to have information ‘pushed’ to your attention is tremendously useful.
 The purpose of this guide is to draw your attention to some of the available tracking features for the most heavily utilized databases.

 The first steps in creating an alert are to identify the appropriate source(s) for the desired information and to formulate an effective search.
 This may involve conducting some initial trial searches; it always involves a degree of planning and thought.

 Any search can be saved and rerun readily on Bloomberg Law.
-Monitor the progress of pending cases with Docket Alert or create current awareness alerts for the superb BNA Law Reports.
+Monitor the progress of pending cases with Docket Alert or create current awareness alerts from the superb BNA Law Reports.

 In Bloomberg Law, click the Set Up Alert or Create Search Alert link.
 Create a docket alert by clicking Track Docket.
 When the popup appears, name the alert and select the alert frequency.
 At the popup, there are additional options including selecting a search frequency of several times a day.
 You will receive an email notification when new documents are identified.
 Notifications are also stored in the Alerts Inbox.

 Set up BNA Law Reports notifications by first selecting BNA Law Reports from the main page, then clicking Manage Email Notifications for BNA Law Reports.
 Manage alerts by clicking on Saved Searches and Alerts at the top of the screen; then click “view all”.

 Automatically receive monthly notification of new search results by scrolling to the bottom of your search results and selecting Save to MyHein Search Queries.
 Use eTOC Alert to receive email notification when new issues of specific publications are added to HeinOnline.
 Select the desired publication, then click Create eTOC alert.
 In order to create an alert, you must have a personal HeinOnline account.
 Set up an account by clicking on MYHein tab and choosing Create an Account.*